Jamie Langenbrunner: Retirement

 On January 15, 2014, Langenbrunner announced his retirement after 16 seasons in the NHL.
 He joined the Boston Bruins on September 12, 2015, as the team's player development coach.

 Personal life

-Jamie was born in Duluth, Minnesota, in 1975; the family lived in Moose Lake, Minnesota, at the time.
-When he was one, the family moved for a short time to Moorhead before moving to International Falls in 1979.
+Langenbrunner was born in Duluth, Minnesota in 1975; the family lived in Moose Lake, Minnesota, at the time.
+When he was one-year-old, the family moved for a short time to Moorhead before moving to International Falls in 1979.
 Langenbrunner was well into his skating career by age five.
 They moved to Cloquet in 1985.

-Langenbrunner married his high school sweetheart, Elizabeth, and together they have three children: daughter Laine (born 1998), and sons Landon (born 2000) and Mason (born 2002).
-Mason was drafted 151st overall in the 2020 NHL Entry Draft by the Boston Bruins.
+Langenbrunner and his wife have three children (one daughter and two sons).
+His son, Mason, was drafted 151st overall in the 2020 NHL Entry Draft by the Boston Bruins.
 While with the Devils, Langenbrunner lived in North Caldwell, New Jersey.
-Langenbrunner and his family live in his home state of Minnesota.